dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 Identifier schemes are used to map metadata objects to other metadata during import, and to render metadata as part of exports.
-Please note that not all schemes works for all web-api calls, and not not all schemes can be used for both input and output (this is outlined in the sections explaining the various Web APIs).
+Please note that not all schemes works for all web-api calls, and not not all schemes can be used for both input and output.
+This is outlined in the sections explaining the various Web APIs.

 The full set of identifier scheme object types available are listed below, using the name of the property to use in queries: